 As a result, societies will know their local weather extremes, how and why precipitation may change, and how ocean currents can affect regional climates and sea-level rise.
 With this knowledge of the climate system, societies can better manage their food, water and energy resources.

-By 2050, digital twins can simulate Earth life and can predict the multiple relationships between the physical and natural environments at both global and national levels.
+By 2050, digital twins can simulate Earth’s life and predict the multiple relationships between the physical and natural environments at both the global and national levels.

 To read the Royal Society brief, click the link below: